agorapulse/grails-facebook-sdk/README.md

 def facebookAppService
 ```

-The plugin automatically run a filter that create the followin Map in request scope.
+The plugin automatically run a filter that create the following data in request scope.

 ```groovy
 request.facebook.app.id = YOU_APP_ID